lukso-network/lsp-smart-contracts/packages/lsp-smart-contracts/docs/libraries/LSP1UniversalReceiver/contracts/LSP1Utils.md

 > LSP1 Utility library.

-LSP1Utils is a library of utility functions that can be used to notify the `universalReceiver` function of a contract that implements LSP1 and retrieve informations related to LSP1 `typeId`.
+LSP1Utils is a library of utility functions that can be used to notify the `universalReceiver` function of a contract that implements LSP1 and retrieve information related to LSP1 `typeId`.
 Based on LSP1 Universal Receiver standard.

 ## Internal Methods